isamu-isozaki/teamai_test/marketing/product-marketing/enablement/github-ci-cd-faq.html.md

 A: GitLab CI/CD for GitHub is a feature of GitLab without stand-alone pricing.

-It is part of our Premium (Self-hosted) & Silver (GitLab.com) Tiers - $19 /user /month (For all GitLab Premium features including CI/CD for GitHub.)
+It is part of our Premium (Self-hosted/index.html.md) & Silver (GitLab.com/index.html.md) Tiers - $19 /user /month (For all GitLab Premium features including CI/CD for GitHub./index.html.md)

 Promotionally, we will make the GitLab CI/CD feature available as part of the Free Tier on GitLab.com through 2019-03-22.